scossar/converse.nvim/README.md

 - `:ConverseSendSelection` - send the selected text to Claude (can also be triggered with a keybinding)
 - `:ConverseTemp` - adjust Claude's temperature setting (0-1)
+- `:ConverseSystem` - set the system prompt.
+It defaults to an empty string, which works well for a lot of uses.
+You'll notice a difference in tone from what you get from`claude.ai` though.

 ## Notes